sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 #### Yoast SEO cleanup

-The following data will be irretrievably deleted from your database; doing this will improve your website performance.
+Transporter will irretrievably delete the following data from your database, improving your website performance.

 | What                     | Table      | Index                                         | Reason                         |
 |:------------------------ |:---------- |:--------------------------------------------- |:------------------------------ |